Termination of the employment contract during the trial period

 Before terminating an employment contract where the trial period is still in effect, several points must be considered:

-• the employment contract cannot be terminated during the first 2 weeks in the trial period without the other party's consent except where there is a case of dismissal for serious misconduct;
+• the employment contract cannot be terminated during the first 2 weeks in the trial period without the other party's consent except in the case of dismissal for serious misconduct;

-• the notice period may not end after expiration of the trial period on pain of automatic conversion of the contract with a trial period into a definitive contract.
+• the end of the notice period cannot fall after the trial period, otherwise the trial contract will automically be reclassified as a definitive contract.
 In this case, termination of the contract will be deemed abusive;

 • the employer may not terminate the contract during the trial period if the salaried worker is on sick leave.
-In this case, the trial period is extended by the same time as the duration of the sick leave with a maximum of 1 month.
+In this case, the trial period is extended by the same time as the duration of the sick leave, but only up to a maximum of 1 month.
 At the end of this extension, the employer recovers the right to terminate the contract, even if the salaried worker is still on sick leave;

 • an employment contract with a trial period still in effect cannot be terminated between the period where the salaried worker submits a medical certificate attesting her pregnancy and the end of the job protection period (protection against dismissal).
 At the end of this period, the remaining trial period resumes and both parties recover the right to terminate the employment contract.